EreblinaZ/firstApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Informations

+It is responsive.
+The structure is created using HTML, CSS, Bootstrap, TypeScript, and Angular Material.

 ## 1. Login page
 <img width="960" alt="1-login" src="https://github.com/EreblinaZ/firstApp/assets/36742404/200e7312-3b89-433f-a7c3-01770829ea37">